-After Pentecost there is a gap of four months before the next festival - but the three remaining festivals all occur within 15 days.
-The next holy day is the Festival of Trumpets, which was held on the first day of the seventh month.
-It is described in this passage:
+After Pentecost there's a gap of 4 months before the next

+festival - but the 3 remaining festivals all occur within 15 days.
+The next holy day is the Festival of Trumpets, which was held on the 1^{st} day of the 7th month.
+It's described in this passage:
-Leviticus 23:23: "And the Lord spake unto Moses, saying,

-24 Speak unto the children of Israel, saying, In the seventh month, in the first day of the month, shall ye have a sabbath, a memorial of blowing of trumpets, an holy convocation.

-25 Ye shall do no servile work therein: but ye shall offer an offering made by fire unto the Lord."
+Leviticus 23:23-25: "And the Lord spake unto Moses, saying, Speak unto the children of Israel, saying, In the seventh month, in the first day of the month, shall ye have a sabbath, a memorial of blowing of trumpets, an holy convocation.
+Ye shall do no servile work therein: but ye shall offer an offering made by fire unto the Lord."

-This was a one-day festival, and no work was allowed on that day.
-It was a day of rest and sacrifices - a day that was signified by the blowing of trumpets.
+This was a one-day festival and no work was allowed on that day.
+It was a day of rest and sacrifices -a day that was signified by the blowing of trumpets.